AG 202 - Agricultural Risk Management 3 Credits Outline Effective Date: Academic Year 2025/2026 Revised Date: Dec 16, 2025

 Conduct of Course: This course involves approximately 42 hours of lecture.

-The course is taught using a combination of lecture and practical application of risk assessment on a variety of agricultural entities.
+The course is taught using a combination of lectures and practical application of risk assessment on a variety of agricultural entities.

 Classroom and laboratory attendance is considered vital to the learning process and as significant to the students’ evaluation as examinations and reports.